joshuaduke/joshuaduke/README.md

 I am a Computer programming and Analysis Graduate from Seneca College.
 My most recent experience was at TDSB as a Junior web Developer where I helped audit and fix web accessibility issues on over 500 web pages.

 I enjoy learning new technologies but my preferred stack is MERN (mongoDB, Express, React, Node.js)

+You can check out my portfolio at: 	[portfolio](https://www.joshuaduke.com/)